Mission statements are a fun exercise to do for any business.

 Not only do mission statements work for movie and TV characters, they are also effective in real life.
 For example, many people set lifetime goals or find something that empowers them to get out of bed in the morning.
 For Captain Kirk it was to explore galaxies and save troubled planets.
 Obviously, not everyone has to have such bold ambitions.

 Just like people, companies also benefit from mission statements.
+Then I would follow it up with creating core values.
 There are several reasons as to why a company should develop a good mission statement, but for today let’s focus on 4 major ones, starting with the first:

 To organize and guide the decisions of a company.